 Nmc is the maximum continuous speed in revolutions per minute.

 Where a rotor is asymmetrical or the correction planes are asymmetrically located, the allocation of residual unbalance between the correction planes by reference to journal static loading may not be appropriate.
 In this case, the proportionate allocation of residual unbalance to the correction planes should be determined by reference to ISO 21940-11.
 However, the total residual unbalance shall be less than 6350 W/Nmc (4W/Nmc), where W is the rotor mass and not the ISO 21940-11 balance grade.

+4.4.6.3.3.2 For rotors operating above the first bending mode and balanced at operational speed(s), the residual unbalance verification check is not required.
+For these machines, the 1X component measured in the balance machine shall not exceed 80% of the 1X vibration limits given in 6.3.3.12.4.

+NOTE See API RP 684 for additional information.

 · When specified, the residual unbalance of the rotor shall be determined in accordance with 4.4.6.3.3 and Annex D.